NiketKakkar03/PolyChat/README.md

 # CrackBot
-This is a Next.js project bootstrapped with create-next-app.
+This is a Next.js project bootstrapped with create-next-app built as a project idea under the guidance of Buildspace.

 Getting Started
 First, run the development server: